ngfelixl/ts-di/README.md

 }
 ```

-which treats the decorator as an inversify `@injectable` and directly creates an instance when the
+As you may have recognized, the constructor receives an `Inject`ed parameter.
+This
+parameter can be provided in your `NestModule`, like it is done in the first listing.
-parent module gets instanciated.
-The other one is the `@Injectable()` decorator
+The `AuthService` is decorated by an `@Injectable()` decorator

 ```typescript
 @Injectable()
 export class AuthService {}
 ```

-which returns an inversify `@injectable` decorator, but does not directly creates an instance but
+When it is provided, the application knows about it, but does not directly create an instance.
+It
-instanciates itself when an `@Inject(serviceIdentifier)` is used as a constructor parameter in the
+gets instanciated when an `@Inject(serviceIdentifier)` is used as a constructor parameter in the
 same or a childs containers class.

 The DI system is hierarchical.
+So the class provided in the parent module will also be available in
+all its children (with a single object instance).

 ## Cheatsheet